 To address improper recycling and other community concerns like irresponsible cat feeding and noise at odd hours, while sparking an innovative spirit in Singapore’s youth at the same time, IMDA and Amazon Web Services (AWS) have come together to launch an artificial intelligence (AI) bootcamp.

 Notably, this is the first of such programmes that target secondary school and junior college students.
-Committed to sparking a passion for tech at an early age, the programme is supported by the national Digital for Life movement that was launched to encourage Singaporeans to embrace going digital and enrich their lives with technology.
+Committed to promoting digital literacy and sparking a passion for tech at an early age, the programme is supported by the National Digital for Life that was launched to encourage Singaporeans to adopt digital solutions and embrace going digital and enrich their lives with technology.